 Can I bring my dog?

 We foster an atmosphere for silence, so on rare occasions, depending on the situation and with prior approval of the director.
-The Holy Wisdom hermitage is the only hermitage available for use with a dog.
+The Holy Wisdom hermitage is the only hermitage available for use with a support dog in good health.

 What about food?

 Our guests are responsible for furnishing their own food during their visit.
 To assist you in this, each hermitage is fully equipped with a small kitchen, including a refrigerator, coffee maker, hot plate, microwave, toaster, crock-pot, cooking utensils, and all necessary plates, bowls, cups, and flatware.